 Fall is always one of my favorite times of the school year.
 It has so many fun themes to it from apples, pumpkin, leaves…. and even scarecrows!
-I love adding in some fun, seasonal learning activities to our day, and this scarecrow emergent reader is a great way to work on sight words, tracking print, and reading color words.
+I love adding in some fun, seasonal learning activities to our day and this free Scarecrow Easy Reader is a great way to work on sight words, tracking print, and reading color words!

-The best thing about this emergent reader is perhaps how easy it is to assemble!
-Just print double sided, cut in half, and staple.
+The best thing about this easy reader is perhaps how easy it is to assemble!
+Just print double-sided, cut in half, and staple.
 Then you instantly have two books.

 The book has repetitive text and a focus on the sight words my and is, along with the decodable word hat.